 College of Humanities, Arts, and Sciences

-UNI School of Music faculty artist Dmitri Vorobiev and University of Iowa faculty artist Ksenia Nosikova will coordinate this collaborative performance featuring student pianists from both UNI and the University of Iowa.
+UNI faculty artist Dmitri Vorobiev will coordinate a visit artist recital from University of Iowa faculty and students musicians.
 This event is free and open to the public.

 For more details on specific locations of area auditions or times, contact the School of Music office at (319) 273-2024.